ineiti/fledger/WIP.md

   - verify Flos when they enter the system
 - DHT_router
   - check disconnection of nodes when no pings received - doesn't seem to disconnect
-  - change broadcast:
-    - add NeighborMessage which is not forwarded
-    - DHTRouterIn::Broadcast sends to all active nodes a NeighborMessage
-    - The answer is also a NeighborMessage

 ### Testing